wp-plugins/chcounter-widget/readme.txt

 = How to upgrade from version 1.0 to 1.1.2? =
 First upload the new files to the plugins directory.
 You can just overwrite the old ones.
 Then go to Options --> chCounter Widget and check the uninstall option.
 Then deactivate and reactivate the plugin.
 You need to set the options again, Sorry!

+= How to upgrade to Version 2.0 =
+Due to some major changes in the options structure you need to uninstall the chCounter plugin once and then reconfigure it.

 = How to diplay chCounter without using widgets? = Place the following code where you want to display chCounter